ILLIXR/illixr_android/README.md

 ### Disclaimer

 This repository still needs reviews from ILLIXR developers.
 It is only meant to be used for reviewing code for Android.
-Currently, it only contains code to run ILLIXR with GlDemo + pose_lookup (Ground Truth Pose from EuRoC Dataset).
-The instructions are only tested on Ubuntu 20 and Android Debug build (Release build requires signing the apk, those instructions will be added later).
+Currently, it only contains code to run ILLIXR with GlDemo.
+The instructions are only tested on Ubuntu 20.

 ### Android Studio Setup